synopss/flex-layout-to-tailwind/README.md

 | ngClass               | :x:        | :x:            |
 | ngStyle               | :x:        | :x:            |
 | imgSrc                | :x:        | :x:            |

+## Contributing

+Want to report a bug or contribute some code?
+Amazing!
+Please read up on our guidelines for [contributing](contributing).

+## Code of Conduct

+Please read and follow our [Code of Conduct](code_of_conduct).

+## License

+This project is licensed under the MIT License.